cornishcoder1/pp5-frontend-the-winding-path/README.md

 - Gallery post artwork by <a href="https://www.nickgerolemou.co.uk/" title="Nick Gerolemou"> Nick Gerolemou</a>

+- Avatar placeholder image taken from Code Institute Moments walkthrough project

-- All other photographs on application at time of submission taken by Leah_Fisher_5P or supplied by other users.
+- All other photographs on application at time of submission taken by Leah_Fisher_5P or supplied by other users

 ***